 You can experience an awe-inspiring light show, which is created by microorganisms, plankton and other minute critters from a chemical reaction.

 Is there any special training required? due to an increased chance of disorientation, night diving requires extremely good buoyancy and spatial awareness.
 You will also need a new set of hand signals and some notes on how to use your torch.
 This is important that you can continue to communicate effectively with your buddy and not frighten any of the sea creatures with your light!

 For all these types of diving, Biodiversity would recommend you to take the relevant SSI or PADI Specialty Diver courses.
 Both for your safety and to enhance your underwater experience.
 At Biodiversity Eco Resort, we offer some of these SSI or PADI Specialty Diver courses:

-- SSI/ PADI Drift Diver Speciality – for those wanting to pursue drift diving
+- SSI / PADI Drift Diver Spezialität -for those wanting to pursue Drift Diving

-- SSI Night Diving and Limited Visibility or PADI Night Diver courses – for those wanting to take the plunge in the dark.
+- SSI Night Diving and Limited Visibility or PADI Night Diver Course – for all those who want to dare the leap into the dark

-Come to join us for your next dive adventure and try some different types of diving in our Paradise, Raja Ampat!
+Come to join us for your next dive adventure and perhaps you are trying some different types of diving in our Paradise Raja Ampat!